-Is wine vegan?
-What about bread?
-It's not always easy for a vegan to tell which foods are safe and it can be even harder for someone new to vegan eating to decide which foods are truly vegan.
+Sure, you know to avoid meat, dairy, eggs and fish when you're vegan.
+But it's not always easy for a vegan to tell which foods are safe and it can be even harder for someone new to vegan eating to decide which foods are truly vegan.
 It's important to double-check labels and ingredient lists to avoid hidden animal-based ingredients in your foods and beverages.

 Sugary sweets like gummies, sour candies and marshmallows may contain gelatin.
 Gelatin is derived from animal collagen and would be listed as an ingredient.
 Many candies are made with other vegan thickening agents, such as agar-agar.

 Don't be fooled by the nondairy description—many of these creamers contain small amounts (less than 2 percent) of sodium caseinate, a milk-based derivative.

 Some red-dyed food and drinks (e.g., yogurt, juices, sodas and candies) may contain an ingredient called carmine (or cochineal or carmic acid), which is derived from an insect, cochineal scale.
 Look at the ingredient list on foods made with red dye.

 Although vegan-friendly brands are available, traditional recipes for this condiment include anchovies.

 Many veggie burgers contain eggs or dairy, so check the labels.
 Luckily, you can easily find vegan varieties at the store.

-Honey: Honey is a little controversial among the vegan community.
+Honey is a little controversial among the vegan community.
 Because it comes from bees, many—but not all—vegans choose to avoid honey.

 Many restaurants use a fish-based broth (dashi) to make their miso soup, so ask if there is a vegetarian version on the menu.
 However, the ingredient miso is vegan-friendly and you can make vegan miso soup at home.